 How to Tell if Pearls are Real

 The first step to determining whether your pearls are real is learning about the different types of pearls.
 Most pearls will fall into one or two of these five categories.
-Natural "real" pearls are very rare nowadays, and it may take an x-ray machine to fully authenticate natural pearls from their cultered counterparts.
-Most pearls are either cultured or fake.
+Natural "real" pearls are very rare nowadays, and it may take an x-ray machine to fully authenticate natural pearls from their cultured counterparts.
+Most pearls are either cultured or fake:

-Fake pearls are composed of coated glass or plastic.
+- Fake Pearls: Fake pearls are composed of coated glass or plastic.
 Plastic pearls are easy to decipher because they are lighter, show wear and chips easily, and are not as smooth as "real" pearls.
-Glass pearls can be harder to point out because they more closely resemble genuine cultured or natural pearls.
+Glass pearls can be harder to point out because they more closely resemble genuinely cultured or natural pearls.

 Pearl Shape Classifications